nijikokun/napkin-bar/README.md

     - Takeaways: There are many ways to do communication between components.
   - [Higher Order Components][higher-order-components-react]
     - Takeaways: Dependency injection pattern for React Components.
+  - [Component Event Bubbling][component-event-bubbling-react]
+    - Takeaways: Event bubbling (or the passing of functions to be fired on later events) is a very powerful way to create flexible and scalable components without worrying about business logic.

 **FAQ**